 WorldPay markets its services both directly with its own outside and inside sales staff and indirectly using independent sales agents, resellers, and sub-ISOs.
 This is a common strategy and usually leads to a moderate amount of complaints.
 In this case, we are able to locate approximately 100 negative WorldPay reviews that describe nondisclosure or misrepresentation of fees by sales agents.
 However, we found no uses of misleading advertising or rate quoting in the company’s official materials.

 WorldPay’s pricing, rates, and fees will vary by merchant and whether or not the merchant signed up for services through a reseller or directly through WorldPay.
 Based on a few reports, it appears that merchants are more likely to experience higher rates and longer service agreements by signing up directly with WorldPay instead of through a reseller.
-This is likely because WorldPay gives resellers pricing and contract flexibility, which allows them to offer better deals to merchants if they choose to do so.
+This is probably because the company gives resellers pricing and contract flexibility, which allows them to offer better deals to merchants if they choose to do so.

 Merchants considering a WorldPay merchant account should read the contract (available below) carefully because the standard service agreement is for three years with automatic one-year renewals if written notice is not given within 90 days of the service expiration.
 If merchants cancel while under contract they may experience a $95-$495 cancellation penalty.
-Additionally, WorldPay appears to charge a PCI Compliance fee of $15-$25 per month, which is above average for the industry.
+Additionally, the company appears to charge a PCI Compliance fee of $15-$25 per month, which is above average for the industry.
 Merchants are also reporting an annual fee of $69 for what looks like an IRS 1099 reporting fee.
-The potentially high cancellation fee, auto-renewing contract, and high compliance fees are the factors that greatly lower WorldPay’s rating in this section.
+The potentially high cancellation fee, auto-renewing contract, and high compliance fees are the factors that greatly lower the company’s rating in this section.